-I am given a teaching mentor named Ellen, who's in her mid 40s.
+I am given a teaching mentor called Ellen, who's in her mid-forties.
 Ellen is the fourth generation of her family to have a position at the prison, jobs ranging from officer and governor to chef and teacher.
 The first thing she says to me is:

 "Don't ever think you can change any of them."

 The morning session is three and a half hours long.
 Research suggests that the optimal concentration span for an adult educated to a reasonable standard is between 20 and 25 minutesÑfew prisoners here will have any formal academic qualifications, and many will have effectively left school at some point between the ages of eight and 11.

 Within five minutes of the first session, Ellen has warned a prisoner called Kris that unless he finishes his addition and subtraction worksheet he will be given a written warning.
 All prisoners coming to the educa- tion department have to sign a document that, among other things, states they must make an effort to complete all work or they could face disciplinary sanctions.